 Unlike many other species of lizards, the Texas horned lizard is not capable of breaking off its tail when grabbed by a predator.
 They rely on their cryptic coloration, their ability to burrow under the soil, their quick sprinting and freezing-motionless behavior, and their unusual habit of squirting blood to avoid and escape predators.
 They can squirt a few drops of blood from the corners of the eyes when captured.
 This can help them escape capture by dogs, coyotes, foxes, and predatory birds.

 This species has several adaptations that help it to survive in dry, hot environments.
-For example, although it can obtain water by licking dew from vegetation, it has evolved the ability to collect rainwater along its back.
+For example, although it can obtain water by licking dew from vegetation, it can collect rainwater along its back.
 During a rain, a horned lizard will arch its back upward, flatten its body, lower its head, and drink the water as it collects along its lips.
-Between the scales on the back are specialized, microscopic channels that help direct rainwater to the downward-pointing head.
+Between the scales on the back are specialized channels that help direct rainwater to the downward-pointing head.

 Missouri has two species — the Texas horned lizard and the prairie lizard — in the family Phrynosomatidae (the spiny and sand lizard family).
 This family consists of 9 genera with 148 species ranging from southern Canada, most of the United States, and through Central America.
 Most of these lizards prefer dry, open habitats with rocky outcrops or loose soils.
 Like the family containing the eastern collared lizard, members of this family have teeth located on the inner surface of the lower jaw and communicate by head bobbing and body pushups.
 These gestures are used by males to defend their territories and court females.
 Within the subgroup called horned lizards, there are 17 species.
 These are small lizards with flat, stout bodies and short tails that prefer loose, sandy soils.
 Most are known for their ability to squirt blood from the eyes when stressed, and some species are distasteful to predators due to chemical properties from their ant prey.